braintree/braintree-web-drop-in/README.md

 ### `paymentMethodRequestable` and `noPaymentMethodRequestable`

-`paymentMethodRequestable` fires when a payment method goes from being not requestable to requestable and provides the type of payment method (CreditCard, PayPalAccount, etc).
+`paymentMethodRequestable` fires when a payment method can be retrieved using `requestPaymentMethod`.
+The event includes an object that provides the type of payment method (CreditCard, PayPalAccount, etc) that is ready to be requested.

-`noPaymentMethodRequestable` fires when a payment method goes from being requestable to not requestable.
+`noPaymentMethodRequestable` fires when a payment method can no longer be retrieved with `requestPaymetnMethod`.

-Using these events, you can dynamically the submit button to be disabled or enabled based on when the payment method is requestable:
+Using these events, you can dynamically enable or disable your submit button based on whether or not the payment method is requestable:

 ```js
 var submitButton = document.querySelector('#submit-button');